digitor/grunt-wigitor/README.md

 2. `templateType` {string}: Either "ejs" or "hbs", depending which template you're using.

-3. `wigitor` {false || true/object}: Most of the time this will be a boolean, but instead of true, you can pass an object with the following optional properties:
-> i) `container-classes` {string}: Classes for the containing element.
-Useful for setting light background `wgtvwr-lightbg` or Bootstrap grid styles.
-Should be a single string, separated by spaces.

 ### README.md
 Use these custom tags to determine where properties button and Github info goes.